 Current Year: Prior year data, including the three year average, includes revenue from the sales tax on food.
 The sales tax on food was reduced from 2% to 1% effective January 2014, which began impacting reported revenue in February 2014.
 The sales tax on food was eliminated effective April 2015, which began impacting reported revenue in May 2015.
-Peak Year FY2007-08 does not include sales tax on food.
-Current cumulative data displayed crosses two fiscal years: FY2014-15 (May - June 2015), and FY2015-16 (July 2015).
+Current cumulative data displayed crosses two fiscal years: FY2014-15 (June 2015), and FY2015-16 (July - August 2015).
 July is the first month of the new FY and thus "resets" the current year-to-date (CYTD) count.
+Peak year is N/A because the current fiscal year is the peak year for August data which represents the highest total without sales tax on food.